 After St. Patrick’s Day Fun – Find a Celtic Festival

 There are some great Celtic festivals all across Colorado!
-The really big ones are not actually held in March like you would think, but most occur in June or July.
+The really big ones are not actually held in March as you would think, but most occur in June or July.
 So, if you are inspired to seek out your Irish heritage, then mark your calendars for the fun.
 There are many festivals, but two of the largest are the Pikes Peak Celtic Festival in Colorado Springs and the Colorado Irish Festival in Littleton.

 As always, we know that no one is perfect and people make mistakes.
 If you read through this and weren’t able to avoid a DUI on St. Patrick’s Day, Thomas Ramunda Jr. is here to represent you or a loved one in a DUI case.
 Make sure to give him a call today to represent you!